 Tampa Bay Buccaneers and Kansas City Chiefs to square off in Super Bowl LV

 The Tampa Bay Buccaneers defeated the Green Bay Packers in the NFC Championship game on Sunday, 31 to 26, to advance to Super Bowl 55.
-Later Sunday night, the reigning Super Bowl champion Kansas City Chiefs took home the AFC Championship with a 38-24 win over the Buffalo Bills, securing a spot in a second straight Super Bowl.
+Later Sunday night, the reigning Super Bowl champion Kansas City Chiefs took home the AFC Championship with a 38 to 24 win over the Buffalo Bills, securing a spot in a second straight Super Bowl.

 Super Bowl 55 is scheduled to be played at Raymond James Stadium in Tampa, Florida, making this the first time in Super Bowl history that one of the competing teams will be playing in their home stadium.